joriatyBen/DGPS/README.md

 2.binrfile.nvs
 so you easily can switch between those scripts without having a bunch of commands to tap.

 I also build the rtklib 2.4.3 on both of my rpis.
 Like i mentioned before at the moment i still stuck with the fixed-base, moving-roving solution, trying to realize the moving-base, moving-rover solution.
+I tried some settings from https://rtklibexplorer.wordpress.com/.